 Humoral response – B cells and antibodies

-When a “naive” B cell leaves the bone marrow or the lymphatic system and binds to an antigen, it is said to be activated.
+When a “naive” B cell leaves the bone marrow or the lymphatic system and binds to an antigen, its ctivatiion process has begun.
 Part of the antigen is internalized, broken up and displayed on the cell’s surface in an MHC II complex.
 When this is bound by a type of T cell called a Th2 cell (the part that is left until later, but not much), the B cell is completely activated.
+(Some B cells are T-cell independent and do not require such activation.)
 The B cell then is duplicated into sets of clones to make many B cells of two types – effector cells and memory cells.
-The effector cells, now called plasma cells (not to be confused with blood plasma, which is mostly water) release their antibodies into the environment.
-Some B cells are T-cell independent and do not require such activation.
+The effector cells, now called plasma cells (not to be confused with blood plasma, which is mostly water) release a form of their surface receptors called antibodies, or immunoglobins (abbreviation Ig), into the environment.

 The immunity conferred by antibodies is called humoral immunity.
 Each antibody recognizes only the antigen specific to its parent B cell.
 When antibodies – immunoglobins – encounter a pathogen carrying this antigen, they bind tightly to it via a lock-and-key mechanism based on their respective shapes and thus prevent the pathogen from doing any harm.
-They also signal phagocytes to absorb and kill the pathogen.
+They also signal phagocytes to absorb and kill the pathogen (opsonization again).

 The memory cells wait around until they die or are needed again to clone and produce more receptor and memory cells.
 Some of them remain available for years or even decades.
 When needed, they allow for a much more rapid response to subsequent infections, called secondary response, as opposed to the initial, primary response.
 In secondary response, B cells as plasma cells are already available for producing antibodies without going through all the rigmarole of APCs and being activated by a T cell.
 We will look at why this takes place later.